 Like them or loathe them (and let’s face it, most of us find them intimidating), job interviews are still one of the most effective ways of assessing applicants.
 The more we learn about human psychology and social science, the more important it becomes to ensure that any interview process is up to date, effective, and inclusive.

 This matters not only because a well structured and considered interview makes for a smoother experience for everyone involved – it also helps reduce the chances of hiring the wrong person.
-Given that a bad hire can cost an organisation over £100K, on average, for a mid-level role, it’s crucial to get things right the first time.
+Given that a bad hire can cost an organisation over £100K, on average for a mid-level role, it’s crucial to get things right the first time.
+In addition to the tips below

 Does this mean you should tailor every interview to each candidate then?
 Not necessarily, but it does mean the interview process should be flexible, and designed around the kind of candidates you want for the role.